Photo Credit: Greeblehaus

 How did Glorious Sons come together?
 What’s your origin story, so to speak?

 Jay: I knew I wanted to start a band before I got really old.
-I got this place that was a pretty shitty apartment above a mechanic shop in Kingston.
-I didn’t really have a plan.
-But, I started grabbing people for rehearsals.
-The first couple went pretty terribly.
-Me and Chris, our bass player, stuck together, and eventually got our drummer and former guitar player.
-Brett was out east at the time, at school, and he came home and saw us at Thanksgiving weekend.
-Eventually, he ended up dropping out.
+I found this place—a run-down apartment above a mechanic shop in Kingston—without much of a plan, just a drive to create something.
+I started rounding up people for rehearsals, but the first couple were rough.
+Chris, our bass player, and I held it together, eventually bringing in our drummer and former guitar player.
+Around that time, Brett was out east at school, but he came home for Thanksgiving and saw us play.
+He was so hooked he ended up dropping out.
+Those early days felt like playing at an instant casino offers lightning fast withdrawals — high stakes, no waiting around, just a shot at making it big if we could pull it off.

 TMN: You guys have been picking up steam too.
 Awards, accolades, etc…